Buffalo, Missouri: Geography

 The city is located in west central Dallas County, approximately 2.5 miles west of the Niangua River.
 The city is served by U.S. Route 65 and Missouri state routes 73 and 32.
-Bolivar is about 18 miles to the west and Marshfield is about 22 miles to the southeast.
+Bolivar is about 18 miles to the west and Marshfield about 22 miles to the southeast.
 Springfield lies 28 miles to the south-southwest along Route 65.

 According to the United States Census Bureau, the city has a total area of 2.86 sqmi, all land.

+Climate

 Demographics

 Buffalo is the home to the Dallas County R-I School District.
-The school district includes a service area that includes students from western Laclede, southern Dallas, and eastern Polk counties.
+The school district service area includes students from western Laclede, southern Dallas, and eastern Polk counties.
 The school district includes an elementary school in Buffalo (Dillard A. Mallory Elementary).
 Buffalo Prairie Middle School, Buffalo High School, and the Dallas County Technical Center are all part of the school district.
 The mascot for Dallas County R-I Schools is the Bison (commonly named Buffy).
 The school district is part of the Central Ozarks Conference (COC) and currently has an enrollment of approximately 1,800 students grades K-12.